rhsin/med-search-native/README.md

 <table>
 <tr>
 <td>
   A mobile app for searching & saving medication wholesale prices from Federal Supply contracts.
-This is another learning project to experiment with React-Native development for the firest time, using Laravel as a REST API.
+This is another learning project to experiment with React-Native development for the first time, using Laravel as a REST API.
+The app uses Stack Navigation to change screens, and React-Native-Paper for a component library.
+See Med-Search (REST API) for backend repository.
 </td>
 </tr>
 </table>